 Not to be confused with another teen horror series called Horror High, which was a collection of Point Horror and some other YA horror titles re-printed.
 “Nicholas Adams” doesn’t really exist, but was a collective pseudonym the publishing company used.
 When this happens, it usually means the quality of the books will vary wildly – but I guess we’ll see how that one turns out.

-One thing to note is that all the Horror High books were re-named for their release in the UK.
+One thing to note is that some of the Horror High books were re-named for their release in the UK.
 I don’t know why the titles needed to be changed.
 I can understand Pep Rally being changed to Blood Game, because schools in the UK don’t have pep rallies (although if you’re a fan of American high school stories presumably you would know what a pep rally is), but the others didn’t really need it?

 A diary left open, with the words “Tonight I met the perfect guy” written in huge handwriting all across one page.
 Underneath that is a blood smear, and there are two roses lying across the book.
 This image implies that as the diarist was in the middle of writing, their “perfect guy” showed up, gave them the roses and then killed them.
 If he were going to do that, why waste money on the roses?